zceeyh0/AMLS_21-22_SN18051000/README.md

 3. Open `main.py` and run the main function.
 Two questions will pop up. <br>
 4. Type a number (from 1 to 3) to choose a machine learning model (KNN, SVM, MLP). <br>
 5. Type a number (1 or 2) to choose a classification task (binary, multiclass). <br>
-6. Wait to see how successful your model is by checking the prediction accuracy displayed in different forms (scores in percentages, line charts, grid images with histograms). <br>
+6. Wait to see how successful your model is by checking the prediction accuracy displayed in different forms (accuracy scores and errors, line charts, grid images with histograms). <br>
 #### Please Note: You may see a folder called 'untitled_project' generated in the project directory when you run the MLP model.
 This is the record of parameters from hyper-parameter tuning, which avoids repeating the tuning process and can be deleted once you don't need the parameters anymore. <br>